eProsima/vulcanexus/docs/rst/tutorials/micro/introduction/introduction.rst

     :backlinks: none

 **micro-ROS** is the default embedded toolkit for ROS 2 and Vulcanexus.
-It provides a complete set of tools, frameworks and APIs for deploying applications in *microcontrollers (MCU)* with full support for ROS 2 communications paradigms: Nodes, Publication/Subscription, services, etc.
+It provides a complete set of tools, frameworks and APIs for deploying applications in *microcontrollers (MCU)* with full support for ROS 2 communications paradigms: Nodes, Publication/Subscription, Services, etc.

 micro-ROS targets MCUs with 32 bit architectures and at least 32 kB of RAM, providing support for most popular **RTOSes** and **bare metal** systems.
 With this in mind, micro-ROS aims to be as **lightweight** and **versatile** as possible, with a wide set of configurable parameters to tune the application memory usage and timing requirements.